temach/jplang/README.md

 力 appears on its own and in about 24 other kanji

 Frequency evaluation:
-- 甬appears 9 times
+- 甬 appears 9 times
-- 踊appears 8799 times
+- 踊 appears 8799 times
-- 痛appears 20230 times
+- 痛 appears 20230 times
-- 通appears 109080 times
+- 通 appears 109080 times
-- 力appears 112027 times
+- 力 appears 112027 times
 - ....

 In total components appear (9 + 8799 + 20230 + 109080 + 112027 + ...) ~ 240000 times